 In the state of Illinois, if parents are unmarried, the child’s father is considered the ‘alleged father’ until proven otherwise.
 Paternity must be established for the father to have any legal rights or to have his name listed on the birth certificate.

-Unless paternity is voluntarily acknowledged, a paternity test will be given to the alleged father.
-As a genetic test, it will compare the DNA of the child, the mother, and the father to determine if the man in question could have possibly fathered the child.
-While these tests are not one hundred percent accurate, paternity will be assumed by the court provided the test and other evidence reveals at least at 99.9 percent probability.
+While these tests are not one hundred percent accurate, paternity will be assumed by the court, provided the test and other evidence reveal at least a 99.9 percent probability.
 Once paternity is established, the father’s name may then be added to the birth certificate through the Illinois Department of Public Health.

-If you are unsure of how to establish paternity or reluctant to become involved with HFS, contact the Women’s Divorce & Family Law Group.
-Our attorneys act as a trusted legal advocate on behalf of both you and your child.
-We can help guide and assist you through the entire process of establishing paternity, while always ensuring your rights as a mother are protected.
+If you are unsure of how to establish paternity or are reluctant to become involved with HFS, contact the Women’s Divorce & Family Law Group.
+Our attorneys act as trusted legal advocates on behalf of both you and your child.
+We can help guide and assist you through the entire process of establishing paternity while always ensuring your rights as a mother are protected.
 We serve Chicago, Lake Forest, Lisle, and the surrounding areas; call or contact our office online for a confidential case review.